lexerdev/documentation/source/includes/_identities.md

 <aside class="notice">
 All contributions write over existing values.

-Lexer maintains a change log for security and auditing purposes, not for restoring data due to contributors bugs.
+Lexer maintains a change log for security and auditing purposes.
+This log is not capable of restoring data due to issues with contributions.
 </aside>

 ### Confidence

-Each attribute on an identity has a confidence score which is an enum defined by Lexer to help all clients understand the value of the accuracy of the source or method of inference.
+Each attribute on an identity has a confidence score which is an enum defined by Lexer to help all clients understand the accuracy of the source or method of inference.

 Score | Description
 ------|-------------
-0     | Attribute is of low confidence - the value is most likely generated using aggregate data.
-1     | Attribute has been calculated using one or more other attributes using a validated function or equation.
-2     | Value is provided via customer or business data.
-Is considered factual.
+0     | Attribute is of low confidence - the value is most likely generated using aggregate data 1     | Attribute has been calculated using one or more other attributes using a validated function or equation 2     | Value is provided via customer or business data.
+Is considered factual

 ## Contributions